-Schotter, E.R. (in press).
+Schotter, E.R.
+(2018).
 Reading ahead by hedging our bets on seeing the future: Eye tracking and electrophysiology evidence for parafoveal lexical processing and saccadic control by partial word recognition.
-Psychology of Learning and Motivation, 68, in press.
+Psychology of Learning and Motivation, 68, 263-298.

 Schotter, E.R., von der Malsburg, T., & Leinenger, M., (2018).
 Forced fixations, trans-saccadic integration, and word recognition: Evidence for a hybrid mechanism of saccade triggering in reading.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, online first.

 Schotter, E.R. & Leinenger, M. (2016).
 Reversed preview benefit effects: Forced fixations emphasize the importance of parafoveal vision for efficient reading.
 Journal Experimental Psychology: Human Perception & Performance, 42, 2039-2067.

 Schotter, E.R.* & Jia, A. (2016).
 Semantic and Plausibility Preview Benefit Effects in English: Evidence from Eye Movements.
 Journal Experimental Psychology: Learning, Memory & Cognition, 42, 1839-1866. *Early Career Award from the Society for Experimental Psychology and Cognitive Science (APA Division 3)